Exploring coupled tropical Pacific variability within a Multi-branch $\beta$-Variational Autoencoder: Data and Methods

 A regional trend was identified for OHC \citep[potentially related to upper-ocean model drift;][]{fasullo2023overview}, which could bias the patterns learned by the $\beta$-VAE if fed recursively.
+Since the regional trend was isolated to OHC, we did not apply detrending because doing so would require variable-specific treatment and additional assumptions about the trend’s origin.
 Thus, the monthly anomalies were randomly split into a training set (70\%; 4800 samples) and a test set (30\%; 1200 samples), rather than by temporal blocks, to minimize preprocessing and reduce learned autocorrelation biases.
-While it is common in predictive settings to compute anomalies using statistics derived from the training set only \citep{furtado2025taking}, our goal is not out-of-sample prediction but rather the latent-space characterization of tropical Pacific variability, where any dependence between the training and test sets is negligible for our latent-space interpretations.
+While it is common in predictive settings to compute anomalies using statistics derived from the training set only \citep{furtado2026setting}, our goal is not out-of-sample prediction but rather the latent-space characterization of tropical Pacific variability, where any dependence between the training and test sets is negligible for our latent-space interpretations.
 A z-score variant was used to standardize the data, thereby handling outliers:

 where $X_i$ is the training set sample, $X_{med}$ is the training set median, and $X_{25}$ and $X_{75}$ are the training set 25th and 75th percentiles (i.e., interquartile range).
 The test set was standardized using the training set's median and percentiles.